Reeves warns financial regulation has gone ‘too far’ in pledge to unleash the City

 The Treasury said “high regulatory standards will be maintained” but parts of the system will be “rebalanced to drive economic growth and competitiveness”.

 The centrepiece of Reeves’s plans for financial services is an overhaul of the pension system and consolidation of sprawling local government pension schemes into so-called “megafunds”.
-She claims the move could result in around £80bn to invest in businesses and infrastructure.
+She claimed the move could result in around £80bn to invest in businesses and infrastructure.

 Lacklustre domestic investment from Britain’s retirement funds has been a bugbear of the City and the previous government.
 Former Conservative Chancellor, Jeremy Hunt set in motion reforms of the pension system which have been accelerated under Labour.